 Reimbursement of staff costs for travel required to carry out the management of the delivery and administration of child care.
 Travel costs in Ontario that are associated with attendance at meetings relevant to child care service delivery.
-CMSMs and DSSAB may wish to refer to the Ontario Public Service Travel Directive as a guide.
+CMSMs and DSSABs are to refer to the Ontario Public Service Travel Directive as a guide.